dmytroyarmak/Backbone.dropboxDatastore/README.md

 1. Fork;
 2. Write code, with tests;
 3. `make test` or `open spec/runner.html`;
+4. `grunt jshint`
-4. Create a pull request.
+5. Create a pull request.

 Have fun!